 'The formation and alteration of the Renazzo-like carbonaceous chondrites III: Toward understanding the genesis of ferromagnesian chondrules'

-Based on MnCr systematics, Trinquier et al. (2008) calculated an equilibrium age for CR2 chondrites of between 1.1 and 6.2 m.y. after CAIs.
+Utilizing MnCr systematics, Trinquier et al. (2008) calculated an equilibrium age for CR2 chondrites of between 1.1 and 6.2 m.y. after CAIs.
 Because the CR chondrules were accreted into the developing parent body after most of the radiogenic 26Al had decayed, the degree of thermal metamorphism was limited.
-Among other petrographic features, the high abundance of Cr2O3 that remains in the metal phase attests to this low degree of thermal metamorphism (Wasson and Rubin, 2010; Schrader et al., 2015 [see diagram below]).
-Jilly-Rehak et al. (2016) conducted new 53Mn53Cr analyses of secondary carbonatescalcite in Renazzo and GRO 95577 matrices, and dolomite in a Renazzo dark inclusion.
+Among other petrographic features, the high abundance of Cr2O3 that remains in the metal phase attests to this low degree of thermal metamorphism (Wasson and Rubin, 2010; Schrader et al., 2015 [see diagram above]).
+Jilly-Rehak et al. (2016) conducted new 53Mn53Cr analyses of secondary carbonatescalcite in the matrices of Renazzo and GRO 95577 and of dolomite in a Renazzo dark inclusion.
 They determined aqueous alteration ages anchored to the D'Orbigny angrite of 4.5634 (+0.0028/0.0074) b.y. for Renazzo calcite, and 4.5554 (+0.0014/0.0021) b.y. for GRO 95577 calcite; these ages correspond to 4.6 (+7.4/2.8) m.y. and 12.6 (+2.1/1.4) m.y. after CV CAIs (4.56794 [±0.00031] b.y.; Bouvier et al., 2011), respectively.
 The prolonged period of aqueous alteration revealed by this study indicates that impact shock was necessarily a significant heating mechanism on the CR parent body following the cessation of radiogenic heating from 26Al decay.

 A basic scenario for the early petrogenesis of Renazzo has been described.
 Initially, Ti-bearing perovskite condensates facilitated the condensation of forsterite.
 Lower temperatures and more highly reducing conditions prevailed as small low-Ni, FeNi-metal grains and fine-grained pyroxene dust combined to form aggregates.
 Thereafter, these precursor coarse-grained aggregates were melted by a solar heat pulse and then cooled from peak temperatures at rates of 0.996.7 K/hour.
 These conditions are more consistent with nebula shock wave-induced heating rather than through lightning or the x-wind (Chaumard et al., 2015).
 These melted aggregates ultimately coalesced to form the Ti-enriched, FeO-poor, porphyritic type-I chondrules composing Renazzo.
 Nebular-condensed C was dissolved in the metal and later exsolved in the newly formed chondrules (Kong et al., 1999).
 Contemporaneously, mineral assemblages comprising FeNi-metal, sulfides (pentlandite and pyrrhotite), and phosphate were formed in the aftermath of high-temperature gassolid sulfidation processes in the solar nebula (Schrader et al., 2008, 2015).